 In a persistent storage, as the name suggests, the data lifetime is independent of the Pod’s lifetime.
-So, even when the Pod dies or is moved to another node, that data will still persists until it is explicit deleted by the user.
-In those kind of volumes, the data is stored typically remotely.
+So, even when the Pod dies or is moved to another node, that data still persists until it is explicitly deleted by the user.
+In those kinds of volumes, the data is stored typically remotely.

 - Ephemeral storages are faster and cheaper than persistent, it would require more infrastructure/networking to use persistent storages as you need to send the data back and forth